awanmbandi/realworld-google-cloud-projects/README.md

 Congrats, you have now successfully set up LAMP on GCP with multi-tier architecture with separate Instance for Compute and Database.

-## Step 5: Create a Load Balancer Resource
+## Step 5: Create a Global Load Balancer Resource
 -